 Beacon Hill Community School provides a calm and ordered learning environment where all students are treated as individuals.
 This allows the students to enjoy high quality learning and transform their life chances.

 Our curriculum allows children to be well rounded individuals, ready to face the world in the future; we aim to give them the necessary skills, confidence and a sense of pride that will remain with them for the rest of their lives.

 “Beacon Hill Community School has established a positive culture of learning throughout” Local Authority

 As all class sizes are much smaller than other local schools so all students receive personalised teaching that meets their needs and are taught at a pace which allows challenge and ensures that they continue to make excellent progress.
 Our broad and balanced curriculum follows the national model with a very keen attention to the basics of literacy and numeracy underpinning every subject.

 “Students receive timely and well-focused help from both teachers and Teaching Assistants.”
 OFSTED

 We work towards our goal of accelerated progress for all by placing a strong emphasis on differentiated teaching and resources that ensures each pupil is fully stretched and challenged.
 Students learn through the enquiry process which develops resourcefulness, reasoning skills and curiosity that enables lifelong learning.

-As a Community school we follow the new National Curriculum, this programme is enhanced by RE, Drama, PHSE (Personal, Health & Social Education) as well as Careers Education.
+As a Community school we follow the new National Curriculum, this program is enhanced by RE, Drama, PHSE (Personal, Health & Social Education) as well as Careers Education.
 In years 7 & 8 students (key stage 3) are taught in Stage not Age classes, with fluid transition between groups.

-Download the New National Curriculum for England Framework
+Download the New National Curriculum for England Framework.